Professor of Law; Director, Center for the Middle East and International Law

 Professor of Law Eugene Kontorovich is one of the world’s preeminent experts on universal jurisdiction and maritime piracy, as well as international law and the Israel-Arab conflict.
 He is also the Director of Scalia Law School's Center for the Middle East and International Law.
 Professor Kontorovich joined the Scalia Law School from Northwestern University Pritzker School of Law where he was a Professor of Law from 2011 to 2018 and an Associate Professor from 2007 to 2011.
 Previously, he was a Visiting Professor at the University of Chicago from 2005 to 2007 and an Assistant Professor at George Mason School of Law from 2003 to 2007.

 Professor Kontorovich has published over thirty major scholarly articles and book chapters in leading law reviews and peer-reviewed journals in the United States and Europe, including the American Journal of International Law, International Review of Law & Economics, Stanford Law Review, California Law Review, University of Pennsylvania Law Review, and Virginia Law Review.
-His scholarship has been cited in leading foreign relations and international law
+His scholarship has been cited by appellate courts in the U.S. and around the world.

 His expertise is often sought out and quoted by major news organizations such the New York Times, Wall Street Journal, NPR News, The New Yorker, Los Angeles Times, and numerous television and radio programs.
 Prof. Kontorovich’s popular writings have appeared in the New York Times, Wall Street Journal, Los Angeles Times, POLITICO, Commentary, Haaretz, and numerous other leading publications.
-He is also a regular contributor to the Washington Post’s Volokh Conspiracy legal blog.
+He is a frequent contributor to the Wall Street Journal’s editorial pages.

 He attended the University of Chicago for college and law school.
 After law school, he clerked for Judge Richard Posner on the United States Court of Appeals for the Seventh Circuit.
 He has been honored with a fellowship at the Institute for Advanced Study in Princeton, in 2011-12, and with the Federalist Society’s prestigious Bator Award, given annually to a young scholar (under 40), for outstanding scholarship and teaching.